gorilla-devs/ferium/README.md

 ```bash
 ferium add owner/name
 ```
 `owner` is the username of the owner of the repository and `name` is the name of the repository, both are case-insensitive. (e.g. [Sodium's repository](https://github.com/CaffeineMC/sodium-fabric) has the id `CaffeineMC/sodium-fabric`).
-You can find these at the top left of the repository's page as a big 'owner / name'.
+You can find these at the top left of the repository's page.
 So to add [Sodium](https://github.com/CaffeineMC/sodium-fabric), you should run `ferium add CaffeineMC/sodium-fabric` (again, case-insensitive).

 > [!IMPORTANT]
-> The GitHub repository needs to upload JAR files to their Releases for ferium to download, or else it will refuse to be added.
+> The GitHub repository needs to upload JAR files to their _Releases_ for ferium to download, or else it will refuse to be added.

 #### User Mods